 The Key to Dental Health

 Keeping a regular preventative maintenance schedule with your hygienist and Dr. Ellison helps you prevent not only tooth decay and periodontal disease but also avoid costly procedures and extra time in the hygiene chair.
+If it has been months – or even years – since your last cleaning, you don’t need to feel embarrassed.
+Our office is a judgment-free office and Dr. Ellison encourages all patients to get back on track with regular visits.

 Oral Cancer Screening